Voice over and artificial intelligence: where are we heading?

 We also need to analyse, as individuals, our relationship to communication.
 Millennials, for example, are often allergic to phone calls, preferring written text messages (with few phonetically written words and lots of emojis), or voice PMs.
 It's our attitude that shapes how we communicate - and how we're communicated with.
 If we are looking for more humanity, the market will move in that direction, using professionals and, for example, specifying 'spot recorded with a human voice' to reinforce the importance the advertiser attributes to humanity.

-A lot of voice talent grumble about AI, but many use the AI filters that rejuvenate, age, turn into a pirate, a college girl/boy from the 80s etc. that are lying around on social networks, or simply use MidJourney or ChatGPT, or other AI tools.
+A lot of voice-overs grumble about AI, but many use the AI filters that rejuvenate, age, turn you into a pirate, an 80s college girl etc. that hang around on social networks, or simply use MidJourney or ChatGPT, or other AI tools.
 When AI doesn't bother us, we're happy to use it.
 Ironic, isn't it?
 In short, where we're going is collectively our choice.

 AI, a blessing in disguise?

 So, voice over and artificial intelligence... conclusion?
 Of course, I could be wrong and it is possible that one day the human race will be enslaved by an evil supra-elite who will use AI to achieve their greedy and demonic ends.
-Or not - the problem is never the tool but who uses it, and how they use it.
-But if the tool makes it possible to get rid of those who don't work any better than it does, that's not necessarily a bad thing.
-Time will tell.
+Or not - there are also promising applications of AI in medicine, surgery...
+The problem is never the tool but who uses it, and how it is used.

-Well, on that happy and hopeful note (yes, I do), I wish you lots of lovely contracts that will enable you to make a difference!
-I invite you to share this article with your colleagues if you're feeling generous, and I also invite you to share your point of view on the subject here and leave your comments - I'll do my best to respond!
+Well, on that happy and hopeful note (yes it is), I wish you lots of lovely contracts that will enable you to make a difference!
+I invite you to share this article with your colleagues if you're feeling generous, and I also invite you to share your views on the subject here and leave your comments, I'll do my best to respond!

 PS: by subscribing to this voice over blog, you will have exclusive access to new articles before they are officially published.
 It's free so make the most of it, go ahead and subscribe now !